API Documentation

 The ClassHandler class inherits from the BaseHandler class.

-It provides template methods for implementation classes and the ClassMapper sub-class (see implementation-classes).
+It provides template methods for implementation classes and the ClassMapper sub-class (see 4.
+Implementation Classes).

 An implementation class, especially the root class, must inherit the ClassHandler class and explicitly call the parent (superclass) __init__() method.